Snowflake

 -----END PUBLIC KEY-----

-Store the Private and Public Keys Securely #
+Store the private and public Keys securely

 After following the above steps, you should find the private and public key files saved in a local directory of your system.
 Note down the path to those files.
 The private key is stored using the PKCS#8 (Public Key Cryptography Standards) format and is encrypted using the passphrase you specified in the first step.